Skip to main content

 1. Auth endpoints are rate-limited.
 Check your API routes that handle login, signup, and password reset.
 Without rate limiting, attackers can brute-force credentials.
 Look for middleware or edge function logic that limits requests per IP.

 2. Users can only access their own data.
-If you are using Supabase, check that Row Level Security (RLS) is enabled on every table.
-Beesoul reports that roughly 70% of AI-built apps using Supabase ship with RLS disabled.
-This means any authenticated user can read everyone's data.
+If you use Supabase, check that Row Level Security (RLS) is enabled on every table.
+This is the single most common failure in AI-built apps.
+In Supabase's dashboard, go to each table and verify RLS is toggled on with appropriate policies.

 For deep dives on authentication problems, see our guide to fixing broken authentication in AI-built apps.